 If you wish to deploy a custom build of a core plugin, you follow the following steps:

 - Then copy the custom HPI to $Jenkins_Home/plugins

 - After that, delete the previously expanded plugin directory

 - Next, make an empty file called <plugin>.hpi.pinned

 17. What could be the steps to move or copy Jenkins from one server to another?

-In order to move or copy Jenkins from one server to another, there may be multiple ways:
+There are multiple ways to move or copy Jenkins from one server to another: